Alternatives to grass lawns - Ground covers!

 Or even better - grow vegetables without using municipal water.
 This is easily done by installing rain barrels under downspouts to collect rainwater for lawn and garden watering where allowed.
 Avoid using a garden hose whenever possible.
 In only one hour, it will deliver about 1,000 liters of drinking water; more water than most people would drink in a year.

 Choose an ecological grass, if you still want to put in a lawn.
 But in this case, it is good to know that during a drought, the grass turns yellow, but does not die.
 There is no need to water it; it will reverberate with the rains.
-And do set the cut level of your mower high; a three to four inch blade of grass will be healthier than one barely out of the ground.
+And do set the cut level of your mower high; a three to four inch blade of grass will be healthier than one barely out of the ground and your backyard will benefit from being lush.

 Maintaining an Eco-friendly lawn